Plac3hold3r/MvxScaffolding/docs/privacy_policy.md

 # Privacy Policy

-Plac3hold3r built MvxScaffolding as an Open Source MvvmCross template.
-This template is provided by Plac3hold3r at no cost and is intended for use as is.
+MvxScaffolding was built as an Open Source MvvmCross template.
+This template is provided by [Jonathan Froon (Plac3hold3r)](https://github.com/Plac3hold3r) at no cost and is intended for use as is.

-This page is used to inform users regarding our policies with the collection, use, and disclosure of Personal Information if anyone decided to use our template.
+This page is used to inform users regarding our policies with the collection, use, and disclosure of Personal Information if anyone decided to use our template wizards.

-If you choose to use our template, then you agree to the collection and use of information in relation to this policy.
-The Personal Information that we collect is used for providing and improving the template.
+If you choose to use our template wizards, then you agree to the collection and use of information in relation to this policy.
+The Personal Information that we collect is used for providing and improving the template wizards.
 We will not use or share your information with anyone except as described in this Privacy Policy.

 ### Information Collection and Use

-For a better experience, while using the template, we may require you to provide us with certain personally identifiable information.
+For a better experience, while using the template wizards, we may require you to provide us with certain personally identifiable information.

 The template wizard does use third party services that may collect information used to identify you.